 At the heart of the worship of Jehovah at the Wilderness Tabernacle there was a protocol; a prescribed way things were to be done.
 The Wilderness Protocol was a step-by-step journey into the Manifest Presence of God.
 This was the pattern Moses saw in heaven.
 I believe worshipers who follow this protocol please the Lord greatly.
 Under the Old Covenant, not everyone could participate in the total protocol.
 This journey into the presence of the Lord, though started by the Covenant People, could only be continued by priests and Levites and could only be completed by the High Priest, and that only once a year on the Day of Atonement.

 However, under the New Covenant, all worshipers can safely travel from

-- outside the Gates of Thanksgiving,
+- outside and through the Gates of Thanksgiving,

-- to the Courts of Praise,
+- into the Courts of Praise,

 - through the Torn veil into the Holy of Holies, where the Lord lives and rules.

 This is the pattern—the shape and structure of Worship in heaven and it can be for us on earth.